BiBiServ/clum_2021/README.md

 ![Pop-Up Menü oben rechts](images/popup_rc-file.png)

-After downloading, open up a terminal and source the downloaded file (e.g. clum2020-openrc.sh) to get the credentials into your environment.
+After downloading, open up a terminal and source the downloaded file (e.g. clum2021-openrc.sh) to get the credentials into your environment.

 ```BASH
 > source FILE.sh
 ```

-_Note: You have to source the RC file in every new terminal to be able to access the OpenStack API._
+_Note: You have to source the RC file in **every new terminal** to be able to access the OpenStack API._

 _Note: Application credentials are unfortunately not an option, because Openstack4J - the library used by BiBiGrid to talk with OpenStack - does not support them._